Bombardier should consider rail deal with China's CRRC: Caisse CEO

 TORONTO (Reuters) - Bombardier Inc (BBDb.TO) should look at all options for its transportation business including partnering with China’s state-owned CRRC (601766.SS), one of Bombardier’s biggest shareholders said on Wednesday.

 “I think we have to look at everything.
-Every opportunity that comes up ought to be looked at,” Caisse de depot et Placement du Quebec [CDPDA.UL] Chief Executive Officer Michael Sabia told reporters when asked about a deal with CRRC.
+Every opportunity that comes up ought to be looked at,” Caisse de depot et placement du Quebec [CDPDA.UL] Chief Executive Officer Michael Sabia told reporters when asked about a deal with CRRC.

 Germany’s Siemens (SIEGn.DE) and France’s Alstom (ALSO.PA) said they are merging their train manufacturing operations in September.
 The move will leave Bombardier competing in a market dominated by CRRC, the world’s largest train maker, and a combined Siemens and Alstom group as the second biggest.